isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2124.md

 ---
-title: Automatic Seed Plug Transplanter
+title: Automatic Harvester
 permalink: /productivity-solutions-grant/solutionrepo/solution2124
 ---

 ### Description

-A machine that completes transplantation of the plug seedlings of vegetables.
+To harvest produce automatically to reduce manual tasks and improve manpower productivity.
+It includes the control unit and cutting system.

 ### Details of Solution